-Construction is anticipated to last about a year.
+Construction is scheduled to complete in February 2020.
 Additional information on the construction schedule will be shared as it becomes available.

 The ground floor retail space will be reconfigured to align space size with today’s retailer needs and make other improvements, including ADA access and upgrades to building systems.
 The Portland Bureau of Transportation (PBOT) and Prosper Portland (formerly known as the Portland Development Commission) have been working with existing ground floor tenants to keep them apprised of the project scope and timeline.
 In addition, the Downtown Retail Advocate will be an ongoing resource to assist tenants in identifying available space in the downtown core and adjacent Old Town / Chinatown.
 Each of the existing tenants will have an opportunity to apply to lease retail space at the garage post-renovation.
 As the businesses find new locations, PBOT, Prosper Portland and the Portland Business Alliance (PBA) will share that information on this website.